SequAna-Ukon/binac_trinity/README.md

 Its best to be conservative and only keep those reads in which neither of the pair mapped to the SILVA db reads.

+By default the SILVA fastq file have U instead of T in them.
+All the U s need to be replaced with T s.
+You can do this using sed:

+As an example, if the SILVA file is called test.fasta.gz then you could use sed like:

+`gzip -cd test.fasta.gz | sed '/^>/! s/[Uu]/T/g' | gzip > test.T.U.fasta.gz`

 Building the bowtie2 index or this database takes some time.
 It may be best if I provide you with the index.
 Let's discuss.

 ## Trinity